Ana Mendieta: Education

-In Cuba, Mendieta grew up as a sheltered, upper-class child.
+In Cuba, Ana Mendieta grew up as a sheltered, upper-class child.
 She attended an all-girls Catholic private school.
 When she and her sister were sent to Iowa, they were enrolled in a reform school because the court wanted to avoid sending them to a state institution.
 When Mendieta studied English in school, her vocabulary was very limited.
 In junior high school, she discovered a love for art.
 Mendieta was first a French major and art minor, but when she transferred to the University of Iowa, she was inspired by the avant-garde community and the hills of Iowa's landscape.
 She earned a BA (enrolled 1969–1972) and MA in painting, and an MFA (enrolled 1972–1977) in Intermedia under the instruction of acclaimed artist Hans Breder.
 She faced a great deal of discrimination while in art school.
 In college, Mendieta's work focused on blood and violence toward women.
 Her interest in spiritualism, religion, and primitive rituals developed during this time.
 After graduate school, she moved to New York City.
+“Seeing her in New York was always a joy because she always had friends around her,” said her longtime friend Sherry Buckberrough, a retired art history professor.
+“She networked very well, so there was always some event that we would go to.
+And there would always be a party later, that’s for sure.”

 Work

 In the course of her career, Mendieta created works in Cuba, Mexico, Italy, and the United States.
 Her work was somewhat autobiographical, drawing from her history of being displaced from her native Cuba, and focused on themes including feminism, violence, life, death, identity, place, and belonging.
 Many of her works included ephemeral outdoor performances and photographs, sculptures and drawings.
 Her works are generally associated with the four Classical elements.
 Mendieta often focused on a spiritual and physical connection with the earth.
 She felt that by uniting her body with the earth she could become whole again: "Through my earth/body sculptures, I become one with the earth ...
 I become an extension of nature and nature becomes an extension of my body.
 This obsessive act of reasserting my ties with the earth is really the reactivation of primeval beliefs ... [in] an omnipresent female force, the after image of being encompassing within the womb, is a manifestation of my thirst for being."
-During her lifetime, Mendieta produced over 200 works of art using earth as a sculptural medium.
+During her lifetime, Mendieta produced more than 200 works of art using earth as a sculptural medium.
 Her techniques were mainly influenced by Afro-Cuban traditions.